California textbook controversy over Hindu history

-A controversy in the U.S. state of California concerning the portrayal of Hinduism in history textbooks began in 2005.
-The Texas-based Vedic Foundation (VF) and the Hindu Education Foundation (HEF) complained to California's Curriculum Commission, arguing that the coverage in sixth grade history textbooks of Indian history and Hinduism was biased against Hinduism; points of contention included a textbook's portrayal of the caste system, the Indo-Aryan migration theory, and the status of women in Indian society.
+In 2005—2006, a controversy took place concerning the portrayal of Hinduism in history textbooks in the U.S. state of California.
+The Texas-based Vedic Foundation (VF) and the Hindu Education Foundation (HEF) complained to California's Curriculum Commission, arguing that the coverage in sixth grade history textbooks of Indian history and Hinduism was biased against Hinduism.
+Their points of contention included discussions of the caste system, the Indo-Aryan migrations, and the social status of women in ancient India.

-The California Department of Education (CDE) initially sought to resolve the controversy by appointing Shiva Bajpai, Professor Emeritus at California State University Northridge, as a one-man committee to review revisions proposed by the groups.
-Bajpai, who was selected by the Vedic Foundation for the task, approved nearly all the changes; while presented by the VF as an independent scholar, it later came out that he was a member of a closely affiliated organization.
+The California Department of Education (CDE) initially sought to resolve the controversy by appointing Shiva Bajpai, professor emeritus at California State University Northridge, as a one-man committee to review revisions proposed by the groups.
+Bajpai, who was selected by the Vedic Foundation for the task, approved nearly all the changes.
+While presented by the VF as an independent scholar, it later came out that he was a member of a closely affiliated organization.

-Michael Witzel, Professor of Sanskrit at Harvard University organized Indologists against the objections of Hindu groups, sending a letter with some 50 signatories to the CDE to protest changes of a "religious-political nature".
+Michael Witzel, professor of Sanskrit at Harvard University, organized Indologists against the objections of Hindu groups, sending a letter with some 50 signatories to the CDE to protest changes of a "religious-political nature".

-Witzel, Stanley Wolpert and a third Indologist then revisited the proposed changes on behalf of the State Board of Education and suggested reverting some of the approved changes.
+Witzel, Stanley Wolpert, and a third Indologist then revisited the proposed changes on behalf of the State Board of Education and suggested reverting some of the approved changes.
 According to the CDE, these scholars came to either an agreement or a compromise on the majority of the edits and corrections to the textbooks in 2006, with some proposed changes accepted and others rejected.
 In early 2006, the Hindu American Foundation sued the State Board over matters of process.
 The case was settled in 2009.

 A follow-up debate on California textbooks took place from 2016 to 2017, dealing with some of the same topics.

 Background

 California textbooks' guiding principles

-The Californian Standards for Evaluating Instructional Materials for Social Content contain the guiding principles for the textbooks.

-They say: "The standards will be achieved by depicting, when appropriate, the diversity of religious beliefs held in the United States and California, as well as in other societies, without displaying bias toward or prejudice against any of those beliefs or religious beliefs in general."
+The California Standards for Evaluating Instructional Materials for Social Content contain the guiding principles for textbooks in public schools.
+Regarding topics of religion, these standards state: "The standards will be achieved by depicting, when appropriate, the diversity of religious beliefs held in the United States and California, as well as in other societies, without displaying bias toward or prejudice against any of those beliefs or religious beliefs in general."

-They also say: "No religious belief or practice may be held up to ridicule and no religious group may be portrayed as inferior.", and "Any explanation or description of a religious belief or practice should be presented in a manner that does not encourage or discourage belief or indoctrinate the student in any particular religious belief."
+They also say: "No religious belief or practice may be held up to ridicule and no religious group may be portrayed as inferior," and "Any explanation or description of a religious belief or practice should be presented in a manner that does not encourage or discourage belief or indoctrinate the student in any particular religious belief."

+Textbooks are reviewed regularly in California, and civic organizations participate in the revision process.
 Christian, Jewish and Muslim groups have done this for years, but the 2005 review was the first time Hindu groups participated.